HBClab/NiBetaSeries/.github/PULL_REQUEST_TEMPLATE.md

 -----------------------

 1. If you would like to list yourself as a Nipype contributor and your name is not mentioned please modify .zenodo.json file.
-2. By submitting this request you acknowledge that your contributions are available under the Apache 2 license.
-3. Use a descriptive prefix for your PR: ENH (enhancement), FIX, TST, DOC, STY, REF (refactor), WIP (Work in progress)
+2. Use a descriptive prefix for your PR: ENH (enhancement), FIX, TST, DOC, STY, REF (refactor), WIP (Work in progress)
-4. Run `make check-before-commit` before submitting the PR.
+3. Run `make check-before-commit` before submitting the PR.

 -->
 ## Summary